 Naha is the capital of Okinawa Prefecture, and it’s where you’ll fly in from Tokyo.
 The flight takes about 3 hours.
 Being the largest island in Okinawa, there are several things to see, but it will depend on how much time you want to spend traveling around and how much time you want to spend on the beach doing nothing.
 Depending on the above, you may be interested in renting a car to explore the island (it takes about 2 hours to drive from one end of the island to the other), using the monorail to get around Naha, or hopping on one of the different buses that traverse the island visiting the most important tourist spots.

-What to do and see in Okinawa Main Island in 2 days?
-10 essentials of Okinawa Main Island
+What to See and Do in Okinawa Main Island in 2 Days?
+10 Essentials of Okinawa Main Island

 - Peace Memorial Park: as of today, there are several American military bases in Okinawa, and they have been there since World War II.
 A bloody battle was fought on the main island of Okinawa after the Americans invaded and occupied the island.
 This park pays tribute to the victims.